 Public Services and Utilities.
-As discussed in EIR Section 4.7, the Project would result in incrementally nominal demands on fire protection, law enforcement, and emergency medical response services.
+As discussed in EIR Section 4.7, the City Council hereby finds that the Project would result in incrementally nominal demands on fire protection, law enforcement, and emergency medical response services.
 The Project Applicant would remit requisite fees providing funding available to expand or enhance current fire protection and police protection services available to the Project and vicinity.
 Project payment of fees acts to offset its incremental and cumulative impacts to police and fire protection services.
 The City, in consultation with affected agencies would ultimately determine the most effective use of fees and other revenues generated by the Project, and how fees would be employed for the provision and enhancement of fire and police protection services.
-Based on the preceding, the Project's potential contribution to cumulative impacts affecting police and fire protection services is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.
+Based on the preceding, the City Council hereby finds that the Project's potential contribution to cumulative impacts affecting police and fire protection services is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.

 Cumulative impacts to District school facilities are addressed through payment of school impact fees.
 The Project would pay requisite school impact mitigation fees pursuant to District requirements and the Project Conditions of Approval, offsetting incremental and cumulative impacts to school facilities.
-Based on the preceding, the Project's potential contribution to cumulative impacts affecting school services is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.
+Based on the preceding, the City Council hereby finds that the Project's potential contribution to cumulative impacts affecting school services is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.

 The Draft City of Pomona 2015 Urban Water Management Plan (2015 Draft UWMP) demonstrates that sufficient water supplies would be available to meet cumulative demands of the City, including water demands of the Project.
-Water supply/demand planning reflected in the 2015 Draft UWMP anticipates development of the City of Pomona pursuant to the City General Plan.
+Water supply/demand planning reflected in the

+2015 Draft UWMP anticipates development of the City of Pomona pursuant to the City General Plan.
 In this regard, the Project proposes less intense development than is currently anticipated under the General Plan.
-Based on the preceding, the Project would not cause or result in cumulatively significant water treatment demands.
+Based on the preceding, the City Council hereby finds that the Project would not cause or result in cumulatively significant water treatment demands.
 Further, water would be available to meet Project and other Service Area customer demands.
-The Project's potential cumulative impacts affecting water treatment and water supply considerations are less-than-significant and not cumulatively considerable.
+The the City Council hereby finds that the Project's potential cumulative impacts affecting water treatment and water supply considerations are less-than-significant and not cumulatively considerable.

-As discussed in Section 4.7 of the EIR, the Project does not propose elements or aspects that would substantively interfere with, or detract from known or anticipated groundwater recharge plans or policies.
+As discussed in Section 4.7 of the EIR, the City Council hereby finds that the Project does not propose elements or aspects that would substantively interfere with, or detract from known or anticipated groundwater recharge plans or policies.
 The site is not assigned for use, or anticipated to be developed, as a groundwater recharge facility.
 Moreover, the Project site development concepts and proposed stormwater management systems would conform to the County's MS4 permit, and would employ and reflect appropriate structural and operational best management practices (BMPs) providing for treatment of stormwater discharges; and would incorporate permeable materials to the extent feasible.
-On this basis, the Project's potential cumulative impacts to groundwater resources are less-than-significant and not cumulatively considerable.
+On this basis, the City Council hereby finds that the Project's potential cumulative impacts to groundwater resources are less-than-significant and not cumulatively considerable.